 Here’s how to write a good resume headline:

-- Keep it short.
-You want the hiring team to remember your headline, so limit it to one phrase.
+- Make it short.
+You want the hiring team to remember your headline, so limit it to one phrase that catches their eye.

 - Write it in title case.
 Use all capitals like the headline of an article.
 Capitalize My Title has a great title case tool.